tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation

-The add/replace note mechanism is facilitated by `AddressBook`.
+The `addnote` mechanism is facilitated by `AddressBook`.
 It implements `AddressBook#setPerson(Person target, Person editedPerson)` which allow users to add/replace patients’ notes in the addressbook.

 These operations are exposed in the `Model` interface:
 - `Model#getPersonIfExists`: Checks if the person with the predicate exists